mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 Here are the steps:

-1. We'll use the Github web interface to create a new file in the remote repo.
+1. Use the Github web interface to create a new file in the remote repo.
-2. Then we'll pull the change from the remote to the local repo.
+2. Pull the change from the remote to the local repo.
-3. Next we'll edit the file on both the local and remote repo and then merge the changes automatically.
+3. Edit the file on both the local and remote repo and then merge the changes automatically.
-4. We'll make simultaneous edits that can't be merged automatically.
+4. Make simultaneous edits that can't be merged automatically.
-5. Finally, we'll resolve the conflict.
+5. Resolve the conflict.
+6. Delete the file.

 If you want to follow along with this example, create a new project or choose an existing project, and clone a local copy.
 Now you have